 What charges are taxable?

 In Idaho, all fees or amounts that are part of the charge for accommodations are taxable.
 This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, no-show fees, reservation fees, etc., whether they’re included in the bill or are stated separately.
 Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

 However, charges for laundry service, long-distance phone calls, parking fees, and other miscellaneous charges that don’t increase the charge for lodging accommodations aren’t taxable if they’re listed separately on the bill.

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
 In Idaho, short-term rental marketplaces are responsible for collecting all state taxes due on lodging booked through them.
-If taxes aren’t collected for you — such as when guests book and pay directly through you without a short-term rental marketplace — you’re responsible for collecting and remitting taxes to state tax authorities.
+If taxes aren’t collected for you — such as when guests book and pay directly through you rather than through a short-term rental marketplace — you’re responsible for collecting and remitting taxes to state tax authorities.
 Marketplaces may not collect local-level short-term rental taxes on your behalf.

 There are situations in which you aren’t required to collect lodging taxes in Idaho.
 For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.